Return to 50 Webs

 Look; I wasn't in any danger.
 I knew what I was doing.

-Baloo: There's no point in taking chances that shouldn't be took!
+Baloo: And I'm telling ya; there's no point in taking chances that shouldn't be took!

 Kit: How's $500 a week?
 How's that for a point?
 I'm going to be rich!